Archives:IEEE History Center Book Publishing

 IEEE-Rutgers Center for the History of Electrical Engineering, Tracking the History of Radar, eds.
 Oskar Blumtritt, Hartmut Petzold and William Aspray (Piscataway, NJ: Institute of Electrical Engineers, 1994)

-Nebeker, Frederik, Sparks of Genius: Portraits of Electrical Engineering Excellence, Portraits of Electrical Engineering Excellence (Piscataway, NJ: IEEE Press, 1994)
+Nebeker, Frederik, Sparks of Genius: Portraits of Electrical Engineering Excellence (Piscataway, NJ: IEEE Press, 1994)

 WT Glover & Co., Electric Wires & Cables, Salford, Manchester, August 1897.
 Catalogue and Price list.